PHT-Medic/service-deployment/elastic/extensions/enterprise-search/README.md

 Enterprise Search requires one or more [encryption keys][enterprisesearch-encryption] to be configured before the initial startup.
 Failing to do so prevents the server from starting.

-Encryption keys can contain any series of characters.
-Elastic recommends using 256-bit keys for optimal security.
+Recommended are 256-bit keys for optimal security.

 Those encryption keys must be added manually to the [`config/enterprise-search.yml`][config-enterprisesearch] file.
 By default, the list of encryption keys is empty and must be populated using one of the following formats: